bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 that BokehJS can render is handled automatically.

 The main class in the |bokeh.plotting| interface is the |figure| function.
-This creates a |Figure| model, that includes methods for adding different kinds of glyphs to a plot.
-Additionally it composes default axes, grids, and tools in the proper way without any extra effort.
+This creates a |Figure| model that includes methods for adding different kinds of glyphs to a plot.
+Additionally, it composes default axes, grids, and tools in the proper way without any extra effort.

 A prototypical example of the |bokeh.plotting| usage is show below, along